alan-turing-institute/environment-and-sustainability-gc-community/README.md

 As contributors to this material grow, we will discuss and and agree a convention for attribution in the citation following the conventions of The Turing Way.

 ### Acknowledgements
-This material has been prepared incorporating guidance and best practice from The Turing Way
+This material has been prepared incorporating guidance and best practice from The Turing Way.

 > The Turing Way Community.
 (2022).
 The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.7625728

+Training in Open Research Community Management was delivered through the Open Life Sciences "Open Seeds" programme.

+> Freeberg, M., Psomopoulos, F., Pilvar, D., Batut, B., & Community, O. L. S. (2023).
+Open seeds by OLS: A mentoring & training program for open science ambassadors. https://f1000research.com/posters/12-710